 Strengthened Our Voice in Washington, DC and State Capitals Across the Country

-Capitol Hill Advocacy Day included over fifty dedicated Diabetes Advocates from across the country whose Members of Congress sit on the powerful Appropriations Committees.
-Advocates held 125 meetings explaining the need for additional funding for diabetes research and programs.
+Call to Congress engaged dedicated Diabetes Advocates from across the country who held over 200 meetings on Capitol Hill explaining the need for additional funding for diabetes research and programs.

-The Association also raised its public policy voice through testimony for five Congressional hearings, increased in-district meetings with Members of Congress, leadership on Congressional sign-on letters, 29 state advocacy days, summits, briefings and caucus meetings, tens of thousands of emails and phone calls to elected officials, and collaborations, including establishing Friends of NIDDK, a coalition composed of 28 organizations working together to increase federal funding for NIDDK.
+The Association also raised its public policy voice through testimony for Congressional hearings, leadership on Congressional sign-on letters, a petition signed by over 31,000 advocates, 65 state advocacy days, summits, briefings and caucus meetings, tens of thousands of emails and phone calls to elected officials, and collaborations such as our leadership in the Friends of NIDDK coalition.

 Reached Out to the Health Care Community

-Added 350 health care professionals to the Association's Health Care Professionals Legal Advocacy Network for a total of 1150 doctors, nurses, dieticians, diabetes educators and others working to end discrimination based on diabetes.
+Finished the 2012-2015 Strategic Plan with 350% growth in the Association's Health Care Professionals Legal Advocacy Network, with more than 1,600 doctors, nurses, dieticians, diabetes educators and others working to end discrimination based on diabetes.